Would You Like to Fish Greys River? Here's a Tour:

 ~ Paul Stauffer

 About the author: Paul Stauffer is an over 70-year resident of Star Valley, and an avid fisherman.
-He has also authored the books: "A History of Fishing in Star Valley, Wyoming", available soon, around May of 2019, at local book stores; and "Pharmacists and Pharmacies of Star Valley 1891-2015", available soon through the Star Valley Historical Society web site.
+He has authored the books: "A History of Fishing in Star Valley, Wyoming", available at Hastings and Dog Eared Books in Afton, as well as Pioneer Anglers in Alpine; and "Pharmacists and Pharmacies of Star Valley 1891-2015", available soon through the Star Valley Historical Society web site.
 We at SVWY are pleased to have Paul agree to write articles for us.
 Visit us again and look for more on the way.